markusmoenig/Eldiron/docs/docs/creator/tools/linedef.md

 ## 3D Shortcuts

 - **X**: Split selected geometry edges.
+- **M**: Merge selected edge vertices to their center and rebuild affected faces.
 - **L**: Expand a selected edge into an edge loop on quad geometry, or expand a selected surface-line point/segment to its connected guide shape.
 - **[ / ]**: Move selected edge vertices vertically by one grid step.

+When edge or vertex edits create a concave or non-planar face, Eldiron automatically resolves the affected face into triangles so the mesh remains valid.

 ## 3D Surface Lines